nkhil/portfolio/content/blog/10-mutation-bugs/index.md

 Objects in JS are [passed by reference, not by value](https://hackernoon.com/grasp-by-value-and-by-reference-in-javascript-7ed75efa1293), which makes it especially prone to bugs caused by state mutation.

-Here's an example from a bug I'd introduced by mutating the state of objects.
+Here's an example from a real bug I'd introduced by mutating the state.

 ```javascript